lino-framework/book/docs/specs/vat.rst

     .. attribute:: vat_returnable

         Whether VAT is returnable.
-        Returnable VAT does not increase
-        the total amount of the voucher but causes an additional movement into the :attr:`vat_returnable_account`.
+Returnable VAT does not increase the total amount of the voucher, it causes an additional movement into the :attr:`vat_returnable_account`.
 See `About returnable VAT`_.

     .. attribute:: vat_returnable_account